-Coordinated design—Your furnace is made to run with a paired air conditioner.
+Coordinated design—Your furnace.
 This might help better energy efficiency and performance.

 Technology advancements—There have been abundant recent increases in HVAC technology, especially in energy efficiency, air filtration and quiet running.
 You’ll have these advantages all year when you upgrade the full system.